 Travelling standard: A measurement standard, sometimes of special construction, intended for transport between different locations.

 Primary standards reside within major international or national metrological institutions.
-In pressure measurements (see Part I, Chapter 3), this term is used for instruments based on physical principles, such as mercury barometers or dead weight sensors, although these standards should be called secondary standards according to the calibration and measurement capabilities (CMCs).
+In pressure measurements (see Part I, Chapter 3), this term is used for instruments based on physical principles, such as dead weight instruments, although these standards should be called secondary standards according to the calibration and measurement capabilities (CMCs).
 Secondary standards often reside in major calibration laboratories and are usually not suitable for field use.
 These standards are generally called reference measurement standards, according to ISO/IEC 17025 (ISO/IEC, 2005).
 Working standards are usually laboratory instruments that have been calibrated against a secondary standard.
 Working standards that may be used in the field are known as travelling standards.
 Travelling standard instruments may also be used to compare instruments in a laboratory or in the field.
 All of these standards used for a meteorological purpose and relevant to NMHS’ calibration laboratories or RICs should be traceable to SI.

 4.3.3 Traceability